paradicms/paradicms.github.io/docs/reference/app-configuration.md

 The app configuration RDF graph must include a top-level resource with the type `AppConfiguration`.
 It can be a blank node, as in the examples above.
 In the Turtle the top-level resource is declared with  `[] a AppConfiguration`.
 In JSON-LD it is the `"@type": "AppConfiguration"` property.

 Most of the app configuration consists of statements about this top-level resource, like `:title "Example"` in the example Turtle.
-The following table documents the available imageProperties of an `AppConfiguration`.
+The following table documents the available properties of an `AppConfiguration`.

 #### Properties